HSSkyBoy/XP-AdBlocker/README.md

 ## Development

 The original developer @aviraxp has abandoned this project since Nougat was coming.
 Then, @zsakvo continued it a bit, and left.
-Now, @HardcodedCat is currently continuing the project.

 ## Distribution